MicRym/LaserHarp/README.md

 With the new avrage level of light for each detector is set, the lasers are turned on again.
 So when user cross the laser beam there is a diffrance betwean activation level and avrage level.
 This diffrence is detected as activation.
 When activation ocours software sends an string via Serial with information about which laser string was activated.

+Python code was responsible to catch values send by Arduino via Serial, decode it and then play corresponding files.